joaogabrielferr/joaogabrielferr/README.md

 ### Hello there 👋,

 I'm currently pursuing a degree in Computer Science at Instituto Federal do Norte de Minas Gerais.
-I software development in general, especially web development, and competitive programming.
+I like software development in general, especially web development, and competitive programming.

 <br/>